 The pharmacy has written procedures to help make sure the team works safely.
-Pharmacy team members record and review mistakes that happen and use this information and learning to avoid future mistakes.
 Pharmacy team members are clear about their roles and responsibilities.
+Pharmacy team members record and review some mistakes that happen and use this information and learning to avoid future mistakes.
+But this approach could be more consistent so that learning opportunities are not missed.
 The pharmacy asks its customers and staff for their views and uses this to help improve services.
-It manages and protects people's confidential information well and it tells people how their private information will be used.
+It manages and protects people's confidential information and it tells people how their private information will be used.
 The pharmacy has appropriate insurance to protect people when things do go wrong.
-The pharmacy generally maintains the records that it must keep by law.
-However, some records were not always completed correctly which could mean that the pharmacy is not able to show exactly what has happened if any problems arise.
+The pharmacy maintains the records that it must keep by law.